hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 * `float32`, `float64`
 * [`*big.Int`](https://golang.org/pkg/math/big#Int), [`*big.Float`](https://golang.org/pkg/math/big#Float)

-If the value of the number can't be stored in the numeric type supplied, either because of an overflow or other loss of precision, an error will be returned.
+An error will be returned if the value of the number cannot be stored in the numeric type supplied because of an overflow or other loss of precision.

 ### Boolean

-Booleans can be automatically converted to Go's `bool` type (or any aliases of it, like `type MyBoolean bool`) as long as the boolean value isn't null or unknown.
+Booleans can be automatically converted to Go's `bool` type (or any aliases of it, like `type MyBoolean bool`) as long as the boolean value is not null or unknown.

 ### List